 Really as a Zero Trust Rule of Thumb — if someone doesn’t need access to something, cut it off.
 Right away.
 And then automate that security policy and apply layers of protection using PodSecurityPolicy and the OpenAgentPolicy ensure misconfigurations aren’t applied accidentally.

 Hall offers up Kube-Bench from Aqua Security as a useful tool for an automated security scan to ensure your cluster has been configured according to best practices.
-Based on a CIS report, it converts the report findings into a executable set of rules for your Kubernetes cluster.
+Based on a CIS report, it converts the report findings into an executable set of rules for your Kubernetes cluster.

 Cloud Native Computing Foundation recently conducted an assessment of the core vulnerabilities in Kubernetes.
 They included: